jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 ## Ey Up, Yorkshire Dales!

-With a four hour hiking circular planned and limited winter daylight, the day started early.
+With a four-hour hiking circular planned and limited winter daylight, the day started early.
 In the car at 06:15 for a 08:30 start, the journey down the A1(M) to Catterick was entirely in the dark.
 Only once past [ITC Catterick](https://en.wikipedia.org/wiki/Infantry_Training_Centre_(British_Army)) and into the [Yorkshire Dales](https://www.yorkshiredales.org.uk/) did the early morning light begin to show itself.

 Streaks of white across the hilltops were a welcome surprise - snow, not forecast, graced the dales and added further intrigue to a day of exploration.
 As I drove the meandering valleys in search of my starting point before Ribblehead, the hills grew whiter and more prominent.